lviens/ConvDeNoise/README.md

 * Codes to reproduce Figure 7 (Figure 8 can also be plotted by changing two lines of the code) of the following paper:
   - Viens L. and Van Houtte C., Denoising ambient seismic field correlation functions with convolutional autoencoders (submitted to GJI).
 A preprint will be available soon.

-* The encoder and decoder are as follow
+* The autoencoder is composed of an encoder part and a decoder part:
 ![Image of ConvDeNoise](https://github.com/lviens/ConvDeNoise/blob/master/ConvDeNoise_image.png)